Online Student Resources

 If you are pursuing a degree, your academic advisor is your go-to for advice and guidance regarding your courses and plan of study.

-It is recommended that you check with your academic advisor prior to enrollment to ensure you are following your plan of study.
-All enrollment will take place in the Student Information System (SIS) during your enrollment appointment which is assigned based on your year level at RIT.
-For more information about using SIS, please visit the Student Training Materials site or check with your advisor.
+It is recommended that you check with your academic advisor before enrollment to ensure you follow your study plan.
+All enrollment will occur in the Student Information System (SIS) during your enrollment appointment which is assigned based on your year level at RIT.
+Please visit the Student Training Materials site or check with your advisor for more information about using SIS.
 There are easy steps to complete your enrollment process:

-3. Check-In & Double-Check – If you have questions about which classes to enroll in, check-in with your advisor to make sure you are on the right track.
+3. Check-In and Double-Check – If you have questions about which classes to enroll in, check in with your advisor to make sure you are on the right track.
 Then make sure to double check your shopping cart closer to the time of your enrollment appointment to ensure no classes have closed.
 If a class is full you may have an opportunity to wait-list the class.

 You may change your schedule through the end of the Add/Drop period which takes place during the first few days of the academic term – please consult the official RIT Calendar for specific dates.
 During this period, you can modify your schedule by either adding or dropping courses online via SIS, with your department, or through the Registrar’s Office.
 When you drop a class during this time frame there is no record kept.